 Namespaces work similarly to XML.
 Parsers can simply copy the namespace declarations to the root XML output element, then use the prefixed element and attribute names as written in the Ducktype file.
 However, parsers may output namespaces in a different manner.

 Unlike XML, Ducktype namespace declarations can not be set or overridden on individual elements.
-All namespaces are declared at the top of a Ducktype file.
+All namespaces are declared at the top of a Ducktype file or in included directive files.
 A namespace prefix may be set by multiple directives, in which case the last declaration is used.

 As in XML, the xml namespace is automatically bound to the namespace URI http://www.w3.org/XML/1998/namespace.
 The xml namespace may be declared, but it must not be bound to any other namespace URI.